hazelcast/hazelcast-jet-reference-manual/docs/04_Understanding_Jet_Architecture_and_API/03_Processor/01_Outbox.md

-The processor deposits the items it wants to emit to an instance of `Outbox`, which has a separate bucket for each outbound edge.
-The buckets are unbounded, but each has a defined "high water mark" that says when the bucket should be considered full.
-When the processor realizes it has hit the high water mark, it should return from the current processing callback and let the execution engine drain the outbox.
+The processor sends its output items to its `Outbox`, which has a separate bucket for each outbound edge.
+The buckets have limited capacity and will refuse an item when full.
+A cooperative processor should be implemented such that when its item is rejected by the outbox, it saves its processing state and returns from the processing method.
+The execution engine will then drain the outbox buckets.

+By contrast, a non-cooperative processor gets an auto-flushing, blocking outbox that never rejects an item.
+This can be leveraged to simplify the processor's implementation; however the simplification alone should never be the reason to declare a processor non-cooperative.